Come On Over Tour

-The Come On Over Tour was the debut concert tour by Canadian singer-songwriter Shania Twain.
-Visiting North America, Australia and Europe, the tour supported her third studio album Come On Over (1997).
+The Come On Over Tour was the debut concert tour by Canadian singer-songwriter Shania Twain, held in support of her third studio album, Come On Over (1997).
+The tour began on May 29, 1998, in Sudbury, and concluded on December 5, 1999, in West Palm Beach, with a total of 164 shows across North America, Australia and Europe.
 Deemed one of the most anticipated tours of the 1990s, the trek became the highest-grossing tour by a female country artist at the time.
-The tour was seen by over two million spectators and earned over 80 million dollars.
+The tour was attended by over two million spectators and earned over $80 million.
 Additional accolades include being named the "Country Tour of the Year" in 1998 and 1999 by Pollstar Concert Industry Awards.
 Supporting Twain on the tour was family band Leahy and country artist Shane Minor.
 The tour was sponsored by Gitano Jeans.